clivekahn/librealsense/readme.md

 #### Step 2: Ready to Hack!

-Our library offers a high level API for using Intel RealSense depth cameras (in addition to lower level ones).
+Our library offers a high level API (in addition to low level APIs) for using Intel RealSense depth cameras .
 The following snippet shows how to start streaming frames and extracting the depth value of a pixel:

 ```cpp